If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-One of the greatest benefits of ever-improving technology is the fact that now the average person can afford to buy a professional-quality video camera — and you can get it delivered to your doorstep in just a few days thanks to Amazon Prime’s two-day shipping.
+One of the greatest benefits of ever-improving technology is the fact that now the average person can afford to buy a professional quality video camera.
+Finding the perfect camera that gets the job done can be a bit daunting.
+With so many options to choose from, and tons of customer reviews to sort through, it’s easy to get confused — which is exactly where we come in.
+We’ve rounded up a list of cameras that are perfect for filmmakers of all levels, from beginner to expert, with a budget ranging from $200 to $2,000.
+And the best part?
+You can get these cameras delivered to your doorstep in just a few days thanks to Amazon Prime’s two-day shipping.

 Perhaps the best option on this list for the indie filmmaker, this compact cinema camera comes packed with professional features in a small, portable body.
 With this model, you’ll get a 4/3 image sensor with 4096 x 2160 resolution and an MFT lens mount.
 The professional specs also include 4K DKI video recording at 60 fps; 13-stop Dynamic Range; carbon fiber composite build; Black magic operating system; 5″ touchscreen LCD; and four built-in microphones.
 These feature-quality digital images produce precise skin tones, organic colors, and the MFT mount allows you to use super compact, lightweight, and affordable lenses, making it ultra portable.
 The conveniently placed back panel controls allow you to quickly change shooting speed with the high frame rate button, zoom into the image with the magnifying glass, access setup menus, and quickly play back shots for review.
 You’ll also get DaVinci Resolve Studio for editing, color correction, audio post, and VFX.